czuger/rhex/README.md

   }
 ```
 Where m = brown, g = green and w = blue (the colors for mountains, grass and water).
-You can user all colors from rmagick : http://www.simplesystems.org/RMagick/doc/imusage.html#color_names.
+I used rmagick to create the bitmap, so all rmagick color syntaxes are avaliable : http://www.simplesystems.org/RMagick/doc/imusage.html#color_names.
-You can also user RVB notation (like '#efefef') instead of color name (use strings rather than symbols).
+For example RVB notation (like '#efefef') work well.

 ```ruby
 # Create a grid with a correspondence array from hex value to color